You got

 it is up to school boards, superintendents, and constituents to decide

 how to use it.
-Pre-K Now just published a guide for
+Pre-K Now just published a guide for school administrators to

 help with those decisions.
 Many school systems face achievement-gap